Opportunity (rover): Science payload

-The cameras produce 1024-pixel by 1024-pixel images, the data is compressed with ICER, stored, and transmitted later.

-The rover's name was chosen through a NASA sponsored student essay competition.Opportunity was 'driven' by several operators throughout its mission, including JPL roboticist Vandi Verma who also cowrote the PLEXIL command language used in its software.
+Opportunity was 'driven' by several operators throughout its mission, including JPL roboticist Vandi Verma.

 Power

 The rover uses a combination of solar cells and a rechargeable chemical battery.
 This class of rover has two rechargeable lithium batteries, each composed of 8 cells with 8 amp-hour capacity.
-At the start of the mission the solar panels could provide up to around 900 watt-hours (Wh) to recharge the battery and power system in one Sol, but this could vary due to a variety of factors.
-In Eagle crater the cells were producing about 840 Wh, but by Sol 319 in December 2004, it had dropped to 730 Wh.
+At the start of the mission the solar panels could provide up to around 900 watt-hours (Wh) per day to recharge the battery and power system in one Sol, but this could vary due to a variety of factors.
+In Eagle crater the cells were producing about 840 Wh per day, but by Sol 319 in December 2004, it had dropped to 730 Wh per day.

 Like Earth, Mars has seasonal variations that reduce sunlight during winter.
 However, since the Martian year is longer than that of the Earth, the seasons fully rotate roughly once every 2 Earth years.
 By 2016, MER-B had endured seven Martian winters, during which times power levels drop which can mean the rover avoids doing activities that use a lot of power.
 During its first winter power levels dropped to under 300 Wh per day for two months, but some later winters were not as bad.

 Another factor that can reduce received power is dust in the atmosphere, especially dust storms.
 Dust storms have occurred quite frequently when Mars is closest to the Sun.
 Global dust storms in 2007 reduced power levels for Opportunity and Spirit so much they could only run for a few minutes each day.
 Due to the 2018 dust storms on Mars, Opportunity entered hibernation mode on June 12, but it remained silent after the storm subsided in early October.

-Examples

-Examples of watt-hours per sol collected by the rover:

-LaunchOpportunitys launch was managed by NASA's Launch Services Program.
-This was the first launch of the Delta II Heavy.
-The launch period went from June 25 to July 15, 2003.
-The first launch attempt occurred on June 28, 2003, but the spacecraft launched nine days later on July 7, 2003, due to delays for range safety and winds, then later to replace items on the rocket (insulation and a battery).
-Each day had two instantaneous launch opportunities.
-On the day of launch, the launch was delayed to the second opportunity (11:18 p.m.
-EDT) in order to fix a valve.